Bin Dong(董彬) Long CV, Short CV

 and wavelets, as well as the links between discrete differential equations and

 deep neural networks.
-These “bridges”
+These “bridges” have intriguing

-scientific computing, which were thoroughly discussed in my talk and the
+which were thoroughly discussed in my talk and the

 corresponding proceedings and notes (Ref1, Ref2).